ndiego/blox-lite/readme.txt

 This plugin purposefully includes minimal styling so that custom headers can adapt to your site.
 Therefore, custom CSS will occasionally need to be added to achieve the precise aesthetic you are looking for.
 Custom CSS can be added directly from the plugin Settings Page.
 If you have questions or would like to request additional features, let me know in the plugin support forum.

-= Blox vs. Blox Lite =

-Blox is not quite ready for purchase yet, but we wanted to get Blox Lite out for everyone to try.

 = What Blox Lite Doesn’t Do =

-As a general rule Blox (Blox Lite) *adds* content, it does not remove existing content.
+As a general rule, Blox Lite allows you to *adds* content, it does not remove existing content.
 For example, say you hate the footer on your theme and you want to create a custom one using Blox.
 Blox will easily enable you to add the new footer, but the old one will be there as well.
 To remove content, you will need to add the necessary PHP code to your theme’s functions.php file.

 Blox Lite does not include a lot styling.
 It does include a small amount of default CSS for images, but this can be turned off in the Settings.
 It is your site and we do not want to impose styling choices on you.
-Blox will inherit most of your theme’s styling, but you will likely need to add some CSS to get things looking exactly how you want them.
-This customizability is an intended feature of Blox and makes it all that more powerful.
-Simple questions about styling in Blox Lite can be asked in the plugin’s support forum, but if you would like in depth assistance, please look into purchasing [Blox](https://www.bloxwp.com).
+Blox Lite will inherit most of your theme’s styling, but you will likely need to add some CSS to get things looking exactly how you want them.
+This customizability is an intended feature of Blox Lite and makes it all that more powerful.
+Simple questions about styling can be asked in the plugin’s support forum, but if you would like in depth assistance, please look into purchasing the full version of [Blox](https://www.bloxwp.com).
 A paid Blox license comes with extensive plugin support.

+= Blox vs. Blox Lite =

+Blox is not quite ready for purchase yet, but we wanted to get Blox Lite out for everyone to try.

 == Installation ==